 Winter Beyond The Slopes

-The cure for cabin fever is getting out of the cabin.
-Around here that means skiing at Whitefish Mountain Resort - #3 Ski Area in North America according to SKI Magazine Reader's Poll - or family-friendly Blacktail Mountain Ski Area.
-Winter around Kalispell also offers schussing the best-groomed cross-country ski trails in the state, snowshoeing to Avalanche Lake in Glacier National Park or piercing the deep backcountry on snowmobile.
-And at day’s end, you’ll have much to come “home” to in Kalispell — a roaring fire, lively night spots, fine restaurants, even skating or hockey at the Woodland Park Ice Center.
+Around here, the cure for cabin fever is stepping into northwest Montana's winter wonderland and exploring it to the fullest.
+In Kalispell, that means skiing at Blacktail Mountain Ski Area and Whitefish Mountain Resort, which is ranked as the #3 ski area in North America according to the SKI Magazine readers' poll.
+Winter around Kalispell also offers gliding along the best groomed cross-country ski trails in the state, snowshoeing to Avalanche Lake in Glacier National Park or exploring Montana's deep backcountry on snowmobile.
+And at day’s end, you’ll have much to come “home” to in Kalispell — a roaring fire, lively night spots, tasty restaurants and ice skating the Woodland Park Ice Center.

-Snowshoeing is available on the unlimited backcountry wilderness trails in NW Montana.
-Rentals are available at The Sportsman or Rocky Mountain Outfitters.
-Glacier Treks offers guided adventures in Glacier Park for all ages and abilities.
-Close to town, Lone Pine State Park offers snow shoe rentals with great family rates to use on the six miles of trails in the park.
+Snowshoeing is available on the unlimited backcountry wilderness trails in northwest Montana, while rentals are available at Sportsman & Ski Haus or Rocky Mountain Outfitters.
+Glacier Institute and Glacier Treks offer guided adventures in Glacier Park for all ages and abilities.
+Close to town, Lone Pine State Park has snowshoe rentals (with great family rates) to use on the 6 miles of trails in the park.

-Cross-Country Skiers of all skill levels will love Glacier National Park's scenic ski routes.
+Cross-country skiers of all skill levels will love Glacier National Park's scenic ski routes.
 The Lake McDonald-Avalanche trail offers an easy beginner tour through one of the park’s most picturesque landscapes.
-For advanced skiers, the Apgar Lookout offers challenging terrain capped by a spectacular reward at trail’s end.
+For advanced skiers, Apgar Lookout offers challenging terrain capped by a spectacular view at the end of the trail.
 On the east side of the park, numerous routes begin in the St. Mary area, offering a full range of distances and degrees of difficulty in a gorgeous locale.
-On either side of the park, there’s a good chance of seeing moose, deer and other nonhibernating wildlife — and very few humans.
+On either side of the park, there’s a good chance of seeing moose, deer and other nonhibernating wildlife, as well as very few humans.

 Groomed trails can be found in numerous other areas around the Flathead Valley.
-The Glacier Nordic Club keeps 12 kilometers of trail maintained for skate and classic skiers on the Whitefish Lake Golf Course.
-The North Shore Nordic Club does the same at its trails off Jewel Basin and Foothills Roads in Bigfork; ditto Blacktail Mountain just outside Lakeside.
+The Glacier Nordic Club keeps 12 kilometers of trails maintained for skate and classic skiers on the Whitefish Lake Golf Course.
+The North Shore Nordic Club does the same at its trails off Jewel Basin and Foothills Roads in Bigfork, as well as Blacktail Mountain just outside Lakeside.

-Snowmobiling is popular here for a reason.
-Northwest Montana boasts more than 200 miles of groomed snowmobile trails.
-Another 2,000 miles of Forest Service roads lead to spectacular ridgetop views.
-Find more info with the Flathead Snowmobile Association.
-You can get rentals and good tips on local trails at Northwest Montana Adventure and Swan Mountain Snowmobiling.
+Snowmobiling is popular in Kalispell for a reason.
+Northwest Montana boasts more than 200 miles of groomed snowmobile trails, while another 2,000 miles of U.S. Forest Service roads lead to spectacular ridgetop views.
+More information is available at the Flathead Snowmobile Association.
+Plus, you can get rentals—or book a guided tour—with a local outfitter like Northwest Montana Adventures, Action Rental or Swan Mountain Snowmobiling.
+Learn more here.

-Ice Skating and hockey are favorite winter pastimes in Kalispell.
-Woodland Park, right in downtown Kalispell, offers a hockey rink as well as skating on a large pond that is maintained and open from 6 a.m. to 11 p.m.
-An affordable activity for the entire family.
-Skate rentals are available at Wheaton's.
+Ice skating and hockey are favorite winter pastimes in Kalispell.
+Woodland Park, right in downtown Kalispell, offers a hockey rink and skating on a large pond that is maintained and open from 6 a.m. to 11 p.m.
+An affordable activity for the entire family, skate rentals are available at Wheaton's.